 Are you considering requesting sole custody of your children or trying to understand why the court might decide that it’s best for the children to remain with one parent?

 Decisions about sole custody can be complex and require a full understanding of the legal elements that come into play.
-In this blog post, we will discuss what factors courts consider when making decisions related to sole custody, provide an overview of applicable state laws, and offer guidance on how best to prepare for a hearing in court if you are seeking or defending against requests for sole custody.
+In this blog post, we will discuss what factors courts consider when making decisions related to this kind of custody, provide an overview of applicable state laws, and offer guidance on how best to prepare for a hearing in court if you are seeking or defending against requests.

 What is Sole Custody?